Year-round Christmas shop opens in town of Speedway

 News 8 photojournalist Tahj Reeves took a look inside the store on Wednesday afternoon and talked with owner Becky Wilson and customer Terrie Messer.

-Wilson says her husband, comedian and radio personality Dave “The King” Wilson, has arranged for occasionally visits from Santa Claus at the shop through Dec.
+Wilson says her husband, comedian and radio personality Dave “The King” Wilson, has arranged for occasional visits from Santa Claus at the shop through Dec.
 21, and the schedule is online.
 Santa’s next stops at the shop will be from 11 a.m.-1 p.m.
 Saturday and noon-5 p.m.
 Sunday.

 This story was created in part from a script aired on WISH-TV.